agency-quill/agency/documentation/responsive-grid.md

 The different patterns can exist on the same page, but not in the same row.
 It might be best to separate different layout patterns into their own grids.

 #### Static pattern
 In the static pattern the grid units hold their proportional widths as much as possible.
-This is the default pattern.
+This is the default pattern, and is mandatory for full-width image-based grid units like web ads or banners.

+##### Half and quarter-width units
 Below `1012px` the half-width units wrap to two rows of full-width units.
 The quarter-width units wrap to two rows of two units.
 For view ports `1012px` and up the half and quarter-width units maintain their two-up and four-up layouts.

+##### Third-width units
 Below `500px` the third-width units wrap to three rows of full-width units.
 For view ports `500px` and up the third-width units are three-up.

 #### Card-based pattern